aws/aws-sdk-js-codemod/.changeset/tall-roses-hunt.md

 "aws-sdk-js-codemod": minor
 ---

-Use only default import in case of import equals
+Use only default import while transforming import equals